andyaiken/skirmish/tasks.md

 * Traps should have a set Hidden score
 * Gnome, Thief should be able to set / disable traps

+## Lighting
+* General light level
+* Sources of light
+* Species with darkvision

 ## Victory Conditions
-* Get a certain number of heroes to a particular area
-* Get one hero to a particular area and stay there for a certain number of rounds
+* Get a certain number of heroes to a specific area and stay there for a certain number of rounds
 * Defeat a specific opponent within a certain number of rounds

 ## Ideas for Roles / Backgrounds